hknutzen/Netspoc/language.markdown

 ## Policy distribution point

-A single host inside the topology can be marked as "policy_distribution_point".
-This is set for the server, which distributes the Netspoc generated configuration to the managed devices.
+A server, which distributes the Netspoc generated configuration to managed devices is called "policy_distribution_point".
+Inside a topology one or more policy distribution points can be used.
+Use attribute "policy_distribution_point" at routers or at "router_attributes" of areas to define a policy distribution point for each device.

 This allows Netspoc to know by which IP address a device is reached from the policy distribution point.
 This IP address is added as a comment to each generated device configuration.
 It is later used to